World Rugby Museum

 One thing you will learn by visiting the World Rugby Museum is that the traditional story of how the game was founded is a complete myth!
 The traditional story is that a student named William Webb-Ellis was responsible for the birth of the Rugby football game when he decided to pick up the ball 'with a fine disregard for the rules of football as played in his time' and run with it during a match.
 The only problem with this version is that it never happened - visit the museum and learn the real story!

 Among the 10,000+ items in the museum collection are match programmes, letters, tickets, photographs, videos, equipment, jerseys, caps, stamp sets, musical instruments, rugby postcards, and rugby miscellany from all over the world.
-Among the items on display ids the original Calcutta Cup, the trophy traditionally awarded to the victor of matches between England and Scotland.

 The museum also maintains a very extensive set of historical archives which can be viewed by arrangement.